 Check the fluid level in the reservoir.
-If the fluid level is below the MIN. line or the brake warning light comes on, add DOT 3 fluid up to the MAX. line.
+If the fluid level is below the MIN. line or the brake warning light comes on, add Genuine Nissan Brake Fluid or equivalent DOT 3 fluid up to the MAX. line.

 If fluid is added frequently, the system should be thoroughly checked by your NISSAN dealer.